-- int filesize (int fd) Returns the size, in bytes, of the file open as fd. - int read (int fd, void \buffer, unsigned size) [System Call] Reads size bytes from the file open as fd into buffer.
+int filesize (int fd)

+Returns the size, in bytes, of the file open as fd.

+int read (int fd, void \buffer, unsigned size)

+Reads size bytes from the file open as fd into buffer.
 Returns the number of bytes actually read (0 at end of file), or -1 if the file could not be read (due to a condition other than end of file).
-Fd 0 reads from the keyboard using input\getc(). - int write (int fd, const void \buffer, unsigned size) [System Call] Writes size bytes from buffer to the open file fd.
-Returns the number of bytes actually written, or -1 if the file could not be written.
+Fd 0 reads from the keyboard using input\getc().

+int write (int fd, const void \buffer, unsigned size)

+Writes size bytes from buffer to the open file fd.
+Returns the number of bytes actually written, which may be less than size if some bytes could not be written.

 Writing past end-of-file would normally extend the file, but file growth is not implemented by the basic file system.
-The expected behavior is to write as many bytes as possible up to end-of-file and return the actual number written, or -1 if no bytes could be written at all.
+The expected behavior is to write as many bytes as possible up to end-of-file and return the actual number written, or 0 if no bytes could be written at all.